GeoSensorWebLab/cdb-to-wcs/README.markdown

 I recommend using [QGIS](http://qgis.org/en/site/) as a testing client to preview rasters generated with `cdb-mosaic`, and to preview rasters from the GeoServer WCS.

+These scripts require Ruby 2.4.0 or newer to run.

 ## Usage

 ### cdb-addo